heutelbeck/sapl-policy-engine/sapl-documentation/10_1_RemoteBundleConfiguration.md

 At startup, the node is DOWN.
 It transitions to UP per-pdpId as each bundle is successfully fetched.
 If the remote becomes unreachable after a successful fetch, the node continues serving the last-known bundle in DEGRADED state.

+### Size Limit

+Remote bundle responses are limited to 16 MB.
+Bundles exceeding this limit are rejected.
+This limit is enforced by the client and cannot be configured.

 ### Retry Behavior